 Lick, Lick Dog

-In my early days of dog training, I commented to a fellow class member that if aliens landed on Earth and the first dog they saw was my Harry, then they would call his species a “Lick, Lick”.
+In my early days of dog training, I commented to a fellow class member that if aliens landed on Earth and the first dog they saw was my Harry, they would call his species a “Lick, Lick”.”

 I’ve learnt to interpret five distinct licks:

-Long, fast licks, where his tongue laps his nose: Harry has enjoyed something really tasty – typically a treat with his dinner
+Long, fast licks, where his tongue laps his nose: Harry has enjoyed something tasty – typically a treat with his dinner.

-Long, slow licks, where his tongue runs from 10 to 2 o’clock across his muzzle: Harry has enjoyed something tasty again, but this time he found it under a bush on our walk
+Long, slow licks, where his tongue runs from 10 to 2 o’clock across his muzzle: Harry has enjoyed something tasty again, but this time he found it under a bush on our dog walk.

 Full, slow licks of my arms or legs: These are the simplest to interpret – Harry is savouring my salty sweat.

 But always remember to wash after a licking.
-A dog’s tongue is not hygienic — and you can never be sure what he or she last licked!
+A dog’s tongue is not hygienic — and you can never be sure what they last licked!

 © 2007 Robert Fairhead

-This article appeared in the Village Voice Eastern-Harbourside in January 2007 and in my dog club newsletter, PawPrints, in 2008.
+This article appeared in the Village Voice Eastern-Harbourside in January 2007 and in my dog club newsletter.
 The trick for getting Harry to lick for the photo was to hold a teaspoon of honey just out of sight of the camera, above his nose!